marcgg/marcgg.github.com/manager-readme.md

 ### My First Expectations

-We hired you because of your experience and skills, so my role is not to tell you how to do your job.
+You've been hired because of your experience and skills, so my role is not to tell you how to do your job.
 Because of this assumption, I'm expecting that you are able to operate as a professional, making smart decisions moving your projects forward and while communicating along the way.

 This doesn't mean that I think you'll do everything on your own.
-I am here to provide you guidance, mentorship (either through me, or by finding the people you should be getting it from) and assistance.
+I am here to provide you with guidance, mentorship (either through me, or by finding the people you should be getting it from) and assistance.
 When you need help, I expect you to not hesitate and ask for it.
 If you feel you made a mistake, you should share it openly with me so that we can figure out how to improve.

 ### Expressing Other Expectations

-I try to make my expectations as clear as possible, I just find it to be a simpler way to work and communicate.
-If you don't know what I'm expecting of you, please ask for clarifications — let's not wait until we misunderstand each other!
+I try to make my expectations as clear as possible, but of course I don't always succeed.

+If you don't know what I'm expecting of you, please ask for clarifications.
 If you disagree with my expectations, please let me know, I can adjust or explain my position.

 If you have expectations for me, please let me know and try to be clear as well.

 ### Disappointed \> Surprised

-If you mess up in some way, please let me know.
+If you mess up in some way, please let me know as soon as possible.
 If I hear it from you, I'll be disappointed but at least I can help and we can figure out a way together to deal with it.

-Learning about the problem from someone else outside of my team would be a significant issue for me.
+Learning about a problem you caused from someone else would be a significant issue for me.

 ### I'll Make Mistakes

 I'll do my best, but I'm bound to make mistakes.
 When it happens, please assume that I have good intentions.
-Then  don't hesitate to let me know if you think that I'm making a poor decision or acting in a way that doesn't make sense to you.
+Don't hesitate to let me know if you think that I'm making a poor decision or acting in a way that doesn't make sense to you.

 I'll be happy to give you more context to explain my actions or try to fix whatever is wrong.
 I'll also do my best to react in a productive fashion to any negative feedback.